deepakkamboj/langchain-in-action/.github/instructions/langchain_authoring_guidelines.instructions.md

 - [ ] Error handling covers realistic failure scenarios
 - [ ] Configuration examples are production-appropriate
 - [ ] Performance implications are documented
+- [ ] All Python code files are properly organized in `codes/` directory
+- [ ] All Jupyter notebooks are properly organized in `notebooks/` directory

 #### Educational Value